 Miriam Weaverdyck: Research Specialist and Lab Manager (2015-2017); Currently Graduate Student at the Computational Social Neuroscience Lab at UCLA.

-Meghan Meyer: Postdoctoral Researcher (2015-2017); Currently Assistant Professor & PI of the Dartmouth Social Neuroscience Lab.
+Meghan Meyer: Postdoctoral Researcher (2015-2017); Currently Assistant Professor & PI of the Columbia Social Neuroscience Lab.

 Jordan Gunn: Research Assistant (2017); Currently Graduate Student in the Vanderbilt Computational Memory Lab.